 After I bought it, I was thinking about the whole idea of Adidas making pit sticks.
 That's pretty diverse, since I only remember Adidas from their sneakers and warm up suits.
-I also think I remember both of these things being very popular with black guys.
-I'm hoping I'm not breaking any unwritten rules by rubbing this stuff on my whitey pits.
-I will have to run that by Special Dark.

 So now that you are intimately familiar with the olfactory nuances of my armpits, I will get to the meat of this post.
 While I was perusing the aisle of the stuff of man-whores and picking up some more shampoo, I saw a couple of hair care products for men that I (with luck) will never use.
 The first is not so much a hair care product as it is a lack of hair care product.
 Check this out:

 Yikes.
 Head Wipes.
 They are kind of like those little moist towelettes you use after you eat chicken wings, except they are more expensive and a little bigger.
 They claim to gently clean and freshen your head.
 The gentle part is good, because really, who wants to brutally clean and freshen their head?
 Not me, I can tell you that.

 I have to confess that I didn't realize that bald heads can sometimes have that not-so-fresh feeling.
 Also, I just sort of figured that a shiny head was normal, and maybe even desirable in the bald circles, since that's normally what I see.
 Perhaps someone should step up and simply claim it to be so.
 Then you wouldn't need to chicken-wipe your head three times a day -- you could just Turtlewax that bad boy once in the morning and be done with it.
 And can someone please get Foreigner out of my brain?
 Thank you.

 The other hair treatment I saw was this: